jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 - `@EnableSsl`

-While we also presented these additional SDG annotations, which are not auto-configured by SDG:
+While we also presented these additional [spring-data-gemfire-name] annotations, which are not auto-configured by [spring-data-gemfire-name]:

 - `@EnableEntityDefinedRegions`